anuhimustee/GlowStream-Media-Analysis/README.md

 ## Recommendations

-Based on the insights I will recommend the following to Glowstream Media;
+Based on the insights I will recommend the following to GlowStream Media;

 **1. Content Strategy:**
 - GlowStream should prioritize **Drama**, **Romance**, **Comedy**, & **Horror** as they generate the highest revenue and audience engagement